Jacob D. Cox: Indian affairs

 After the Piegan Indian massacre in January 1870, Secretary Cox in March 1870 demanded that Congress implement definitive and lasting legislation on Indian Policy.
 President Grant, who desired that Indians become "civilized," had created the Board of Indian Commissioners in 1869 under his Peace policy.
 Cox defended the integrity of the Commissioners appointed by President Grant.
 The massacre indirectly helped keep the Bureau of Indian Affairs under the Department of Interior, rather than be transferred to the Department of War.
 Cox believed that industrial progress such as railroads and telegraph lines were no excuse to break treaties with the Indians.
 Cox believed that Native Americans derived no benefits from frontier towns that took away pasture lands from the buffalo herds, an Indian food staple.
 Cox believed that keeping promises to the Indians, rather than breaking treaties, was essential for peace.
 Cox, however, viewed Indians had low intelligence, were conceited, and made poor diplomats.
 In 1871, after Cox had resigned from office, Congress and President Grant created a comprehensive law that ended the Indian treaty system; the law treated individual Native Americans as wards of the federal government, rather than dealing with the tribes as sovereign entities.

 In early 1870, Sioux Indians in Wyoming, under the leadership of Chief Red Cloud and Chief Spotted Tail, were upset as white settlers encroached on Indian land.
 To avoid war, Red Cloud asked to see President Grant, who along with Spotted Tail, were allowed to journey East to Washington.
 Cox looked forward to their visit, hoping to convince the Sioux chiefs of the federal government's commitment to Indian treaties, and also to impress them with the power and grandeur of the nation, so they would be fearful of making war.
 Arriving in Washington, the chiefs had conversations with Cox, Ely Parker, and President Grant.
 On June 1, the chiefs were given a tour of Washington, but failed to be awed into submission.
 On June 2, Cox was scolded by Spotted Tail for not keeping the Treaty of 1868.
 In response, Cox lectured Spotted Tail that complaining was not manly, and that the Grant administration's Indian policies had positive results.
 Spotted Tail jested to Cox, that Cox would have slit his throat if he had to live through the troubles Spotted Tail was forced to endure.
-On June 3, Red Cloud took a similar tact as Spotted Tail, emphasizing he would not give up the old ways.
+On June 3, Red Cloud took a similar tack as Spotted Tail, emphasizing he would not give up the old ways.
 Red Cloud asked Cox for food and ammunition so his people could hunt and not starve, railed against broken treaties, and forcing Indians into starvation.
 Cox put the chiefs off and told them they would speak with President Grant.